 Learn something new every day More Info... by email

 Typically both removable and disposable, a colostomy bag is used to collect and dispose of waste from the human body.
 It is attached to a stoma, which is an opening created when a person has a surgery to send waste out of the body through the abdomen instead of through the rectum.
 The stoma leads from the inner abdomen to the outside of the body and deposits waste into the colostomy bag.
-A person who has a colostomy bag can then empty the bag of waste and attach a clean bag once more.
+A person who has such a bag can then empty the bag of waste and attach a clean bag once more.

 An individual who wears a colostomy bag does so after having a colostomy.
 During a colostomy surgery, a surgeon makes an incision in the large intestine, also called the colon, and diverts the intestine through the abdomen.
 This allows waste to leave the body through the hole in the abdomen instead of the anus.